The following is an outline of the didactic and clinical curriculum required in order to complete the Orthopaedic Surgery PA Fellowship.

 a) Intensive lectures to include anatomy and physiology, history and physical exam of the orthopaedic patient, fracture classification, and essentials of treatment.

-b) Weekly grand rounds lectures provided for the fellows, medical, and PA students on the service.
+b) Weekly grand rounds lectures provided for the Fellows, medical, and PA students on the service.

 c) Weekly reading assignments prior to scheduled lectures.

-d) Evaluation and testing:
+e) Evaluation and testing:

 Oral and written quizzes.

-Reading and interpretation of x-rays.
+Reading and interpretation of x-rays, MRIs, and CT scans.

 Grand rounds style presentations.

-Formal written examinations.
+Formal written midterm and final examinations.

-e) Final research project
+f) Final research project

 1. Abscess / wound incision, irrigation and debridement

-2. Amputation revision of a digit
+2. Amputation revision of a digit / Nail bed repair

 3. Casting and splinting